A Call to Lay Ministry

 To assist you on your discernment journey, this page offers some options for those seeking more specific lay ministries within the church.
 Please continue to listen carefully to the calling of God in your life as you consider these different ministry roles.

-Perhaps you feel called to become a Licensed Minister…to preach, to lead worship, or to lead formation.
+Perhaps you feel called to become a Licensed Minister…to preach, to lead worship, to lead formational discipleship, or to live out the call of evangelism as a way of life.
 If you feel called to these ministries, you might consider exploring the Iona School for Ministry website because each of these licenses requires a 10-month certificate from the Iona School.

-Or perhaps you feel called to Eucharistic Ministry as a Licensed Eucharistic Minister or Visitor.
+Or perhaps you feel called to Licensed Eucharistic Ministry as a Lay Eucharistic Minister (LEM) or Lay Eucharistic Visitor (LEV).
 We have some online courses to assist you with your training and learning.

 Lay Micro-Certification